Luca de Samuele Cagnazzi: 1799 and the Altamuran Revolution

-In the life of Cagnazzi, the year 1799 can definitely be considered a turning point.
-Until then, his life had been relatively quiet and dedicated to study, but it turned into a series of dangerous peregrinations where Cagnazzi risked his life multiple times.

 At the beginning of 1799, the Kingdom of Naples experienced some upheavals that led to the establishment of the Parthenopean Republic.
 Many of Cagnazzi's friends, such as Francesco Conforti, Carlo Lauberg, Domenico Cirillo, Giuseppe Leonardo Albanese, and Ignazio Ciaja, were placed at the head of the provisional government.
 During this period, Cagnazzi was in Altamura, and according to his autobiography, some of them invited him to the capital, but Cagnazzi refused to get involved in the revolts, considering that "in such circumstances, similar to the agitation of fluids in vessels, the scum rises to the top and is usually skimmed off with a spoon.".

 During the events of the Altamuran Revolution (1799), Cagnazzi was appointed Commissioner of the Canton of Altamura.
 However, he did not immediately accept and "reserved his decision."